ai2cm/fv3gfs-wrapper/README.md

 The Docker image can be built using `build_docker.sh`, or built and then tested using `test_docker.sh` (which will use the existing build if present).

-Without docker, the package can be built using `make build`, and then installed in development mode with `pip install -e .`.
+On a host, the package can be built using `make build`, and then installed in development mode with `pip install -e .`.

 This package only supports linux and Python 3.5 or greater.